 Note: The data of Mr. Z listed in the table is the data from a participant in the GROUP database.
 The variables measuring changes between the baseline and Year-3 were set to ‘no change’ at the baseline and might be updated at any time between the baseline and three-year if any change has occurred.
-Abbreviations: CTQ, Childhood Trauma Questionnaire, Dutch Version; PAS, Premorbid Adjustment Score; PANSS, Positive And Negative Syndrome Scale; GAF, Global Assessment of Functioning; CAN, Camberwell Assessment of Need; WHOQOL-BREF, the abbreviated version of the World Health Organization Quality of Life; mSI, multidimensional social inclusion.
+Abbreviations: CTQ, Childhood Trauma Questionnaire, Dutch Version; PAS, Premorbid Adjustment Score; PANSS, Positive And Negative Syndrome Scale; GAF, Global Assessment of Functioning; CAN, Camberwell Assessment of Need; WHOQOL-BREF, the abbreviated version of the preWorld Health Organization Quality of Life; mSI, multidimensional social inclusion.

 SUPPLEMENTARY TABLES